cmmr/rbiom/cran-comments.md

 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:

-* checking package dependencies ...
-NOTE
-  Package suggested but not available for checking: 'rhdf5'

-  The BioConductor package 'rhdf5' is an optional dependency.
-It's not available on all platforms.
+There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is  5.8Mb sub-directories of 1Mb or more: libs   5.4Mb
+NOTE installed size is  6.5Mb sub-directories of 1Mb or more: libs   3.9Mb

   Including Rcpp and RcppParallel sometimes results in compiled libraries of this size.